dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

                                   [default: (The default system model location
                                   store, located in the data directory.)]
+  --embedding-model TEXT          The embedding model name --output-dir TEXT               Directory where generated datasets are
+                                  stored.
+  --input DIRECTORY               Directory where pre-processed documents are
+                                  located.
-  --embedding-model TEXT          The embedding model name --help                          Show this message and exit.
+  --help                          Show this message and exit.
 ```